DataDog/documentation/content/en/getting_started/profiler/_index.md

 {{< img src="tracing/profiling/intro_to_profiling/flame_graph_length.png" alt="Flame graph String.length() frame">}}

-That means 278ms seconds were spent directly in `parse()`: 390ms - 112ms.
+That means 278 milliseconds were spent directly in `parse()`: 390ms - 112ms.
 That's visually represented by the part of the `parse()` box that doesn't have anything below it.

 It's worth calling out that the flame graph _does not_ represent the progression of time.
 Looking at this part of the profile, `Gson$1.write()` didn't run before `TypeAdapters$16.write()` but it may not have run after it either.